What Is Bankruptcy and How Does It Affect My Credit History and Credit Score?

 Chapter 13 is known as debt adjustment.
 It allows people to temporarily stop foreclosures or collection actions while they come up with a repayment plan for some or all of their debts over a three to five year period.

-Filing for each type of bankruptcy requires that you appear in front of a judge, and fill out a raft of paperwork.
+Filing for each type of bankruptcy requires that you appear in front of a judge, and fill out a ton of paperwork.
 That's why if you are considering filing for bankruptcy, you should find a good bankruptcy attorney who is familiar with the state and federal laws as well as the tax consequences.

 The Repercussions of Filing for Bankruptcy

 While a bankruptcy offers a fresh financial start in many cases, there are repercussions.
-Bankruptcy is the most serious negative mark you can have on your traditional credit history (what lenders look at to assess if you're a good credit risk).
-It will remain active on your credit history, affecting your traditional credit score, for up to ten years.
+Bankruptcy is the most serious negative mark you can have on your credit history (what lenders look at to assess if you're a good credit risk).
+It will remain active on your credit history, affecting your credit score, for up to ten years.

 While you may be able to resume saving money without having to make payments for credit cards, medical bills and other obligations, you may not be able to get approved for credit or a loan at all during the first few years after filing for bankruptcy.
 Creditors will be less willing to loan you money if they see if you've filed for bankruptcy because they will be afraid you can't pay your bills.